Masorr/brandishon/README.md

 It is built using the Django framework, Bootstrap, jQuery, HTML, CSS, JavaScript, and Python.
 The website integrates with the Stripe payment system for secure transactions, utilizes the Allauth authentication system for user management, and is deployed on Heroku.
 Data is stored using ElephantSQL (PostgreSQL database), and static files and images are stored on AWS.

 The e-commerce store is based of Code Institute's Boutique Ado, which is a full stack project built using the Django Framework.
-The wishlist, review and newsletter models are custom functionalities to expand on the sites UX.
+The wishlist, review and newsletter models are custom functionalities to expand on the site's UX.

 ![Responsive Mockup](documentation/media-size.jpg)